 Craft brewers often buy what is known as a “pre-pack,” which includes printed six-pack carriers inserted in a printed case along with the bottles.
 For craft brewers, this is the most convenient and cost-effective way to go, even though it is a relatively expensive way to buy bottles.

-Another method, common with larger breweries and some craft breweries, automatically feeds bottles onto the conveyor from a palletized bulk pack.
+Another method, common with larger breweries and some craft breweries, automatically feeds bottles onto the conveyor from a palletized bulk pack (Figure 17.6).
 Bulk-pack bottles are full pallets of bottles with no cartons; rather, the bottles are separated by cardboard sheets and wrapped in plastic shrink.
-A de-palletizer removes the bottles from the pallet, usually a layer at a time, and places them on the unscrambling table.

 Click on the following topics for more information on bottling beer.